11 Signs of a Codependent Parent: How to Heal

 As mentioned, many codependent behavior examples include bringing you into their way of thinking.
 This type of control and disregard for what you want comes from believing others can’t manage their lives.

-This is in contrast to the compliant martyrs.
-They tend to be afraid to express themselves freely and only exist to serve the other person.
+- What they may do: They tend to be afraid to express themselves freely and only exist to serve the other person.

 7. Extreme anxiety and anger